 The closing saw us all being given a certificate of participation to the workshop and a backpack as a takeaway token.
 But before that, we all said ‘cheese’ for the camera before heading back to our respective destinations.

-A day well spent and if food is the works, I sure am at the right place!
+A day well spent and if food is the works, I sure am in the right place!